-Try these preventive health measures for salt, a historically important food that can act as a great natural remedy.
-Salt is inexpensive, but it has many uses for your frugal household.
+Try these preventive health measures using salt, a historically important food that can act as a great natural remedy.
+Salt is inexpensive and it has many uses in a frugal household.

 The human requirement for dietary salt and the relative difficulty of producing it built and destroyed empires, determined trade routes and the location of cities, occasioned wars, and inspired revolutions.

 Before the advent of pressure canning and freezing, salting/brining and drying were the only means of preserving food and eliminating total dependence on seasonal food production.

 While we’re always told to avoid too much salt (and fat, carbs, etc.), the fact is that sodium is also essential for life.
 It helps regulate our blood volume.
 It shuttles nutrients into our bodies and brains.
 It allows our muscles to contract and our nerves to pulse with electricity.

 Beyond its use as a food seasoning, salt has dozens of uses in the home and garden.